 On the lakeside, there’s also a little shrine honoring Lord Padmasambhava.
 From the lake, it’s a short walk to Mankhim Dara, a tiny temple and Rai settlement.
 Here, adventure tourist activities like rock climbing and paragliding are also available.

 Aritar is a quick escape from the mundane daily grind and a reminder of everything that is beautiful in the world.
-For everyone seeking tranquility and an unforgettable experience, this is a must see location.
+For everyone seeking beautiful and an unforgettable experience, this is a must see location.

 Also Read : Kupup Travel Guide